-PREACH SAFETY: Like 5S, discussed in an earlier blog, (All I really need to know about 5S I learned from Grandma) Forklift safety is a important building block to your Quality Warehouse.
-Be a disciple and preach it and live it everyday by: — Make sure all forklift inspections are completed at the beginning of each shift. — Make sure you read them and respond immediately to any concerns noted. — When an employee shows an interest in safety issues, nurture it, don’t ever stifle it. — Hold monthly safety meetings and try a different topic each month but always take at least a minute to remind about forklift safety.
-As simple as, great month guys, no incidents. — Hold 10 minute safety tailgate meetings on the floor once a week.
-One topic you can use is go over the forklift checklist on what to actually look for during the inspection and have an employee demonstrate it to their peers.
-They’ll beam with pride. — Deal with any infractions of forklift use or near misses you witness, immediately!
+PREACH SAFETY: Like 5S, discussed in an earlier blog, (All I really need to know about 5S I learned from Grandma) Forklift safety is an important building block to your Quality Warehouse.
+Be a disciple and preach it and live it every day by — Make sure all forklift inspections are completed at the beginning of each shift. — Make sure you read them and respond immediately to any concerns noted. — When an employee shows an interest in safety issues, nurture it, don’t ever stifle it. — Hold monthly safety meetings and try a different topic each month but always take at least a minute to remind about forklift safety.
+As simple as, great month guys, no incidents. — Hold 10-minute safety tailgate meetings on the floor once a week.
+One topic you can use goes over the forklift checklist on what to actually look for during the inspection and have an employee demonstrate it to their peers.
+They’ll beam with pride. — Deal with any infractions of forklift use or near misses you, witness, immediately!
 Don’t put it off, or feel like you’re cutting someone a break.
 The next incident could be fatal and then it’s too late.
 Pull them aside and discuss what had happened and what can be done to prevent it from happening again.
 It could be as simple as to just slow down.
-If there are several incidents pull their forklift privileges for awhile and in all cases document, document, document.
+If there are several incidents pull their forklift privileges for a while and in all cases document, document, document.
 Anyone who worked for me that had an accident or near miss had to take the certification process again.
 Watch the videos and pass the written test before returning their privileges.